 - Hypertension (when blood pressure is higher than normal) is a risk factor for low milk supply, either via affecting breast development or via the drugs used in treatments (West and Marasco, 2009).
-Pregnancy induced hypertension is also known as toxaemia or preeclampsia; HELLP syndrome is a severe form of this.
+Pregnancy induced hypertension is also known as toxaemia or preeclampsia; HELLP syndrome (NHS) is a severe form of this.

 - Thyroid issues may affect both oxytocin and prolactin (breastfeeding hormones) and, if not diagnosed and addressed, could be a factor for low milk supply.

 - Diabetes or gestational diabetes is a risk factor for low milk supply or milk coming in a day or so later than usual for some mothers.
 Monitoring blood sugar and insulin levels carefully can help to keep the milk supply stable.

 - Pregnancy while breastfeeding can cause a milk supply to drop.

 - Other health conditions may be related to low milk supply such as autoimmune disease including lupus, kidney failure, or hypopituitarism.
 Being overweight or obese with a BMI greater than 26 is a risk factor for low milk supply.

 #7 Medications, hormonal contraception, herbs, vitamins and minerals